Counselor Education (COUN)

 Students explore how to manage, analyze, and interpret multivariate data related to counselor education themes at the doctoral level.
 An emphasis is placed on multivariate methods via lectures, exams, small and large group discussions, and computer work both in and outside of class.

 Prerequisite: COUN 7337 with a grade of B or higher.

 COUN 7375.
 Advanced Multicultural Counsel.
 3 Hours.

-This course focuses on the in-depth study of people from diverse cultures seeking counseling services and the critical issues involved in culturally competent counseling.
-Using the latest research and professional literature, students will utilize multicultural counseling models in our communities.
-Students will also explore pedagogies for multicultural counselor training.
+Students focus on an in-depth study of people from diverse cultures seeking counseling services and the critical issues involved in culturally competent counseling.
+Using the latest research and professional literature, students utilize multicultural counseling models in our communities.
+Students also explore pedagogies for multicultural counselor training.
 Can be taken concurrently with COUN 7336.

 Prerequisite: COUN 5392 and COUN 7336 with a grade of B or better.